-To suggest the flavor of the inventory of evidential notions expressed by these extra-clausal elements, I have included rough glosses for some of them in an ku ya tzal yu'van (=yu' + van) yu'nan yu'un (Spanish loans) pero solel why so it's that way why not? why?
-Can you really think that?
-Perhaps it is the case that because but only, it is surprisingly the case that orients to previous turn responsive vaguely critical but critical '(i.e., obviously not)' following on what has just been said contrary to expectation or suggestion pwes ke (pues que) able 1: Phrasal procli it is the case considering the discursive moment
+To suggest the flavor of the inventory of evidential notions expressed by these extra-clausal elements, I have included rough glosses for some of them in tables (1) and (2).

+an why orients to previous turn

+ku so it's that way responsive

+ya why not? vaguely critical

+tzal why? but critical

+yu'van (=yu' + van) Can you really think that? (i.e., obviously not)

+yu'nan Perhaps it is the case that

+yu'un because following on what has it

+(Spanish loans) following on what has just been said

+pero but contrary to owner to

+solel only, it is surprisingly the case that contrary to expectation or suggestion

+pwes ke (pues que) it is the case that considering the discursive moment